Changissnz/nu_merchant_principal/README.md

 values of the agent in some way.
 The base value of the pulse is applied directly against the agent's defense and themself (assets and capabilities).

+Cases of agent moves uncounterable by the onion-based pulse are relatively easy to detect in move tables (see tables GWRT1,GWRT3).
+Any 0-column (all elements are zero) in pulse-perspective tables point to the agent's move for that column being completely uncounterable.
+By the agent-perspective tables, any zeroless-column is for a move uncounterable by the pulse.